 Converting your Driver’s License

-The following criteria must be met in order to convert a US Driver License to a Greek License:
+The following criteria must be met in order to convert a U.S. Driver’s License to a Greek License:

 - Be a holder of a valid U.S. driver license

-- That he/she does not hold any other driver’s license, Greek or of any other country except the one to be converted.
+- The applicant does not hold any other driver’s license, Greek or of any other country except the one to be converted.

-- That the individual has reached the required age for each driving category
+- The individual has reached the required age for each driving category

 - Have the minimum requirements of body and mental capability that apply for each driving category